"Chasing the dragon" is a sign seen in toxic leukoencephalopathy caused by inhalation of heroin fumes.

 There is symmetric spongiform degeneration, specifically in the cerebral and cerebellar white matter as well as the corticospinal and solitary tracts.

-These are similar to other toxic leukoencephalopathies with widespread white matter hyperintensity involving both supra and infratentorial compartments, with characteristic involvement of the posterior limb of the internal capsule and cerebellum.
+These are similar to other toxic leukoencephalopathies with widespread white matter hyperintensity involving both supra and infratentorial compartments, with characteristic symmetrical involvement of the posterior limb of the internal capsules and also symmetrical butterfly wing pattern involvement of the cerebellar white matters.
 The subcortical U-fibers are also spared.
 The frontal region may be relatively spared.
+Affected areas show diffusion restriction.

 May show abnormally elevated intracerebral lactate in the affected white matter as well as decreased levels of NAA in the white matter, gray matter, and cerebellum.